All-Time Starting Nine for Every MLB Team

 We chose Victor Martinez over Carlos Santana behind the plate because of better offensive numbers, especially in the postseason.

-What People Say About the Cleveland Indians
+What People Say About the Cleveland Indians/Guardians

-Victor Martinez was a five-time All-Star."Baseball is known for superstitious players and cursed teams—and at the root of every curse, there’s a story.
+"Baseball is known for superstitious players and cursed teams—and at the root of every curse, there’s a story.
 Boston’s curse was to trade Babe Ruth to the Yankees.
 Cubs fans claim a billy goat is responsible for their futility.
 And Cleveland’s curse?
 The club struggled after its pennant-winning 1954 season, but it was rich with optimism just two years later as an onslaught of new talent promised to lift the club once more to the ranks of baseball’s elite—and by 1959 the club was contending for the pennant again.
 And then GM Frank Lane traded Rocky Colavito to the Detroit Tigers and cursed everything." —Author Tucker Elliot, "Cleveland Indians IQ: The Ultimate Test of True Fandom"

 11. Pittsburgh Pirates: Team of the Past